Although I no longer teach in Ayr, the Ayr roundabout descriptions will remain on my website for a period of time.

 Hesitation is not continuing when there has been a safe opportunity to do so.

-Jordan McCallum of Kilmaurs
+Jordan McCallum of Kilmaurs, Driving Lesson Testimonial

 Friendly instruction, very laid back.
 Explains any faults thoroughly.
 Spent the majority of lessons on the road driving.
 Pushes you forward, as I was on the test routes by the 3rd lesson.
 Overall, very good.

-Roundabout Next To Verve, Kilmarnock
+Roundabout Next To Kilmarnock Fire Station, Kilmarnock

-Roundabout Next To Verve
+Roundabout Next To Kilmarnock Fire Station

 Note: - On this roundabout the left-hand lane (on the roundabout) is wide enough for two vehicles when travelling from Town Centre to Ayr, and vice versa, therefore position is important when following these routes.

-Roundabout next to Verve Carage in Kilmarnock
+Roundabout next to Kilmarnock Fire Station

 Travelling from Town Centre to Ayr.